BVLC/caffe/docs/mnist.md

 Training the model is simple after you have written the network definition protobuf and solver protobuf files.
 Simply run `train_mnist.sh`, or the following command directly:

-    cd $CAFFE_ROOT/data
+    cd $CAFFE_ROOT/examples/lenet
-    GLOG_logtostderr=1 ../examples/train_net.bin lenet_solver.prototxt
+    ./train_lenet.sh

-A few explanations: `GLOG_logtostderr=1` is the google logging flag that prints all the logging messages directly to stderr.
-The main executable for training is `examples/train_net.bin`, with the solver protobuf text file as its argument.
+`train_lenet.sh` is a simple script, but here are a few explanations: `GLOG_logtostderr=1` is the google logging flag that prints all the logging messages directly to stderr.
+The main tool for training is `train_net.bin`, with the solver protobuf text file as its argument.

 When you run the code, you will see a lot of messages flying by like this: